xipcraft/punerb.org/README.md

 ## What is this website all about?

-Punerb.org is a reflection of the Ruby User Group in Pune.
+Punerb.org is a reflection of the Ruby User Group (RUG) in Pune.
 It is a place where we share relevant knowledge and propagate Ruby skill.

 ### The first rule about PuneRUG..
 Nah just kidding.
 Find us here: